Is Your Shampoo Safe? Avoid These 3 Harmful Ingredients

 When the FDA called for WEN customers to file complaints directly to them, thousands came rolling in.
 According to the WEN products’ marketing agency, there is still no hard evidence that their conditioners cause hair loss.

 While you might assume that the shampoo on store shelves have regulations, consider the facts.
-The beauty industry actually makes many of their own regulations.
+The beauty industry actually makes many of its own regulations.
 Without realizing it, you might just be dousing something medically harmful all over your body.

 According to the FDA’s website: “Companies and individuals who manufacture or market cosmetics have a legal responsibility to ensure the safety of their products.
 Neither the law nor FDA regulations require specific tests to demonstrate the safety of individual products or ingredients.”